How drugs like Ozempic can help after bariatric surgery

 Weight loss surgery is growing in popularity.
 Over 250,000 people undergo bariatric surgery each year in the United States.
 Around 20% to 30% of those people may experience insufficient weight loss or regain weight after bariatric surgery.
-While lifestyle changes like diet and exercise are helpful, treatment options to manage post-bariatric weight regain have been scarce.
-Health researchers are looking into the most effective ways people can keep the weight off post-bariatric surgery.
-One treatment that may hold promise is semaglutide, manufactured under the brand names Ozempic and Wegovy.
+While lifestyle changes like diet and exercise are helpful, treatment options to manage post-bariatric weight regain have been scarce and often involve another operation.
+A recent study shows that people who have difficulty losing weight and keeping it off even after bariatric surgery definitely benefit from adding a GLP-1 agonist medication to their regimen.
+While the study evaluated liraglutide (brand name Saxenda), semaglutide, available under the brand names Ozempic and Wegovy may hold promise for these patients too.

-If you recently got bariatric surgery, are worried about weight regain down the road, and wonder if you can use semaglutide after bariatric surgery, here’s the good news: Recent research suggests that using semaglutide after bariatric surgery can effectively reduce weight regain and support long-term weight loss.
+If you’ve had bariatric surgery, are worried about weight regain down the road, and wonder if you can use medications like Ozempic after bariatric surgery, here’s the good news: Recent research suggests that using semaglutide after bariatric surgery can effectively reduce weight regain and support long-term weight loss.

 What is Semaglutide?